-a) The parents will be called in for a meeting if necessary at this stage to discuss appropriate strategies to improve the behaviour of the pupil.
+- a) The parents will be called in for a meeting if necessary at this stage to discuss appropriate strategies to improve the behaviour of the pupil.
 These may include the signing of a behaviour agreement, which could constitute a formal warning.
-The deprivation of other privileges including clubs, trips and performances will be considered on a case-by-case basis or a sanction which is appropriate to the exact behaviour that occurred.
+The deprivation of other privileges including clubs, trips and performances will be considered on a case-by-case basis or a sanction which is appropriate to the exact behaviour that occurred. - b) A letter confirming the outcome of the meeting will be sent if appropriate.
+Timing of agreed strategies which will be established and a review date set.